SlowDash integrates Python scripts written by users, with features including:

 on this node will send a SCPI command of

-to the voltmeter.
+to the device.
 The get()

 method